Most car owners are quick to suspect the engine when the car won’t start, but did you know that it could also be a bad ignition coil?

 4. Poor fuel economy

 Poor fuel economy is another common sign of a bad ignition coil.
-Having a faulty ignition coil means more power has to be channelled to the spark plug, which in turn leads to high fuel consumption by the engine.
-This translates to mileage drop so if you notice your car’s mileage going down, consider checking the ignition coil.
+Having a faulty ignition coil means more power needs to be channelled to the spark plug, which in turn leads to high fuel consumption by the engine.
+This translates to mileage drop, so if you notice your car’s mileage going down, consider checking the ignition coil.

 5. Loud engine noise

-It is usual for the engine to make some noise.
-However, loud engine noise accompanied by vibrations could indicate a faulty ignition coil that doesn’t generate enough voltage, thus overworking the engine.
+It is usual for the engine to make some noise, but also listen for bad ignition coil sound.
+Loud engine noise accompanied by vibrations could indicate a faulty ignition coil that doesn’t generate enough voltage, thus overworking the engine.

 6. The car does not start at all